axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-01-Stellar-GMP-v1.0.0.md

     }"
 ```

 6. Update ampd with the Stellar chain configuration.
+Verifiers should use their own Stellar RPC node for the `http_url` in production.

 | Network              | `http_url`                             |
 | -------------------- | -------------------------------------- |